Mr-Thiol/mr-thiol.github.io/index.md

 ## 24.12.16
 🥺<br>
-Attempt to add a logo for the website.
+Attempt to add a logo for the website.<br>
+1 Hydrogen atom, 1 R group and 2 Lone Pairs! <br>
+Bring me the proton! 🧪
 > Therefore, with the blessing of Heaven, there is nothing unfavorable.
 > > *Zhou Yi*